A citizen science effort to better understand the long-term effects of climate change on forest owls.

 We also have very little understanding about cavities themselves; for example, how do formation rates and/or cavity ‘lifespan’ vary in different forest types or in the light of a changing climate?
 These important habitat elements effect not only small forest owls but other cavity-nesting birds species, small mammals like squirrels and bats, and even some amphibian and reptile species.

 HawkWatch International is partnering with the Earthwatch Institute to address some of these questions and fill information gaps regarding the natural history of some owl species in two exciting locations in the western U.S.: The Chiricahua Mountains of southeastern Arizona and the Wasatch Mountains in northern Utah.
 Earthwatch has supported conservation research around globe since 1971 by linking conservation-minded citizen scientists willing to donate their time with research projects of all types.
 If you take part in this expedition you will help further understanding of how climate change and forest type impact owls and their habitat.
 You will help track changes in both the timing and outcome of owl nesting efforts in a variety of habitats.
 You will also help us search for, measure and document where natural cavities occur, while also monitoring the status of owl nests found along the way.
 You will also help measure important habitat characteristics around cavities.

 Whether in the Chiricahua mountains in beautiful southeast Arizona or the picturesque Wasatch mountains in northern Utah, participants will be contributing to a project designed to provide a broader picture of owl ecology across a variety of landscapes and latitudes and that will ultimately yield a better understanding of climate change impacts on wildlife.

-Sign up for the 2017 season!
-Click here to visit the EarthWatch page to learn more and book your expedition spot.
+> Visit the EarthWatch page to learn more and book your expedition spot.